Q: What is radon?

 Q: Can a radon test be performed during a pre-purchase survey?

 A: Yes this is available additionally from the ‘Healthy Home’ package.
 During your survey the engineer can perform an indicative same day radon sniffer test and the results are available on the day, and will be included in your Pre-Purchase Survey Report.
-Supply of two Radtrak²® detectors is included with this test so that you are also provided with laboratory radon analysis results for the property as recommended by the EPA.
+Supply of two Radtrak²® detectors is included with this test so that you are also provided with laboratory radon analysis results for the property as recommended.
 The long term analysis takes into account daily fluctuations in radon and provides you with a seasonally adjusted average concentration.

 A: There is a lot of information in your report.
 You will see displayed the detector number(s), location information and your results.
 The main piece of information to look at is your “Average Radon Concentration”.
 This is the radon level recorded during the time the device was deployed.
 Next to that number there will be a +/- number called the standard deviation, which is the variance in which your radon level may have fluctuated.
 It will always be a small number and has little to no impact on your average radon concentration.
 Any decisions on fixing a radon level should be made solely on your average level.